Hanwen808/MIME/CPU/README.md

-## MIME
+## CPU Implementation

 ### Requirements
-- cmake >= 3.10
 - g++

-### How to build
+### How to run

-You can use the following commands to build and run.
+You can use the following commands to run the codes.

 ```
-mkdir build
-cd build
-cmake -DCMAKE_BUILD_TYPE=Release ..
-make
-bash ../script/xxx.sh
+./xxx.sh
 ```